 - Traditional log: The log has more subtle rails and bottom contours than the high-performance boards.
-They’re typically made with a heavier fiberglass which carries momentum through flatter sections, and gives you more stability for walking and noseriding.
+They’re typically made with heavier fiberglass which carries momentum through flatter sections and gives you more stability for walking and noseriding.
 They’re perfect for long mellow point breaks or softer days.

 - Soft top surfboards: These longboards are made from a softer foam material; they’re super buoyant, easy to paddle and built to last.
 Ideal for beginner surfers, they make it so much easier to stand up and catch waves in all types of conditions.
 You’ll feel the stoke right away.

 Although let’s face it, it’s hard to escape a nose dive or two when you’re first learning to surf.
 Don’t stress!
 Your soft top will make your land that much softer if it happens to hit you in the noggin.
 Straighten up your recycled lycra surf bikini and jump back on your board.

 And, lastly consider the shapes of your surfing longboards.
 You can’t go wrong with your perfect shaped surf longboard in hitting those on waves.

 The three-dimensional shape and surface features determine how a longboard performs in the water.
 The things you need to know are:

 1.Nose and tail: The tip and end of the surfboard.
 A flat, blunt nose and a squarer tail are ideal for noseriding; tails that produce drag, slow the board down to keep you in the sweet spot of the wave for longer.
 Longboards with a narrower nose and sharp tail are high-performance and built for speed.
 Add this to the bucket list too.